freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Similar to classical logic gates, we can take a limited amount of quantum gates — a universal gate set — and use them as a foundation to describe all other gates, and as a consequence, the entirety of quantum computing.

 A quantum program looks a bit like musical notation.
 Horizontal lines are qubits, and elements on them are gates.
 Time goes from left to right.
-This representation is called a quantum circuit.
+This representation is called a quantum circuit[^circuits_kinds].
 Generally, it does not have a notion of timing, only relative timing.
 It means that the order here matters, but the exact number of seconds (or rather nanoseconds) between the operations is not part of the circuit.

 ![Example of a 5-qubit quantum circuit, with each horizontal line representing the time-evolution of the state of a single logical qubit.
 Credits: Ferrari, Davide & Cacciapuoti, Angela Sara & Amoretti, Michele & Caleffi, Marcello.
 (2021).
 Compiler Design for Distributed Quantum Computing.](resources/Ch3_quantum_circuit.png)

 [^dominoes]: https://en.wikipedia.org/wiki/Domino_computer
+[^circuits_kinds]: Do not confuse quantum circuits with electrical circuits which are used to build physical qubits.
+A quantum circuit is a mathematical concept, and a clearer name for it would be "quantum program".

 {pagebreak}